 Set out a plate of biscotti (made for dipping) or serve up some coffee cake, gingerbread cookies or a stroopwaffel (a round sandwich cookie traditionally served on top of the coffee—the steam from the drink helps melt the caramel in the middle).

 Now that you’ve built your awesome winter coffee bar, don’t put it all away when the weather warms up.
-Make cold brew coffee in advance, put out some ice, glasses and paper straws, and make gourmet ice-coffee treats instead.
+Make cold brew coffee in advance, put out some ice, glasses and reusable straws, and make gourmet ice-coffee treats instead.
 Try these three tasty takes on ice-cold brew.